esphome/esphome-docs/guides/faq.rst

 - `ESPHome Web <https://web.esphome.io/>`__ web-based installer, which requires a browser that supports WebSerial, like Google Chrome or Microsoft Edge.
 Connect the board to your computer, make sure it's detected as a :ref:`serial port <esphome-phy-con-drv>`, and press **Connect**.
 Give the requested permission in the browser and in the popup box that appears, select the serial device which connects to your ESP.
 Then press **Install**, and browse for the binary file you downloaded from the Dashboard in the step above.
 Note that the file will be processed locally, it won't be uploaded to any cloud service.
 - *esptool* `from the GitHub repository <https://github.com/espressif/esptool/releases>`__, package from your distro or install it yourself with ``pip install esptool`` (in case of Linux).

-Before using esptool, make sure you know which serial port your programming adapter is connected to.
+Before using ``esptool``, make sure you know which serial port your programming adapter is connected to.
 In Linux use the ``dmesg`` command afer you plug the device into the USB port to see the name of the newly detected serial port.
-In Windows check the Device Manager to see if a new serial port appears when you plug it in.
+In Windows check the Device Manager to see if a new serial port appears when you plug it in and note the COM number.

 Erase flash:

 .. code-block:: bash

-    esptool.py --port /dev/ttyUSB0 erase_flash
+    esptool --port /dev/ttyUSB0 erase_flash

 Program flash with your firmware binary:

 .. code-block:: bash

-    esptool.py --port /dev/ttyUSB0 write_flash 0x0 your_node_firmware.bin
+    esptool --port /dev/ttyUSB0 write_flash 0x0 your_node_firmware.bin

 .. note::